Hawk Mountain Ranger School

 Hawk Mountain Ranger School (HMRS) is a Search and Rescue school operated by the Pennsylvania Wing of the Civil Air Patrol (CAP).
 The school is located in the foothills of the Blue Mountains on 77 acres of Civil Air Patrol corporate property.
-The Summer School, which is the school's longest and most popular event, is a National Cadet Special Activity.
+The Summer School, which is the school's longest and most popular event, is a National Cadet Special Activity (with the exception of 2024).

-On September 11, 2004, the school was rededicated as the Colonel Phillip Neuweiler Ranger Training Facility, in honor of its founder Colonel Phillip Neuweiler.
+On September 11, 2004, the school was rededicated as the Colonel Phillip Neuweiler Ranger Training Facility, in honor of its founder Colonel Phillip Neuweiler, the former Pennsylvania Wing Commander from the late 1940s to early 1970s.

 Location

 The school is located on 77 acre of CAP corporate property Kempton, Pennsylvania.
 The school is on the side of the Blue Mountains, approximately a mile south of the Hawk Mountain Bird Sanctuary.
 The school's base camp is located in a clearing off of Pine Swamp Road.
 However, the school's activities make use of several hundred acres of state game land in the surrounding hills, including several sections of the Appalachian Trail and accompanying side trails.